nrfconnect/sdk-nrf/applications/zigbee_weather_station/README.rst

 Readout configuration options
 =============================

-The following Kconfig option values can be set to custom values:
+The following application-specific Kconfig option values can be set to custom values:

+.. _CONFIG_FIRST_WEATHER_CHECK_DELAY_SECONDS:

+CONFIG_FIRST_WEATHER_CHECK_DELAY_SECONDS - Delay after application initialization
-* :kconfig:option:`CONFIG_FIRST_WEATHER_CHECK_DELAY_SECONDS` - This option defines the delay from the moment of the application initialization to the first sensor data readout.
+   This configuration option defines the delay from the moment of the application initialization to the first sensor data readout.
    The value is provided in seconds, with the default value set to ``5``.

+.. _CONFIG_WEATHER_CHECK_PERIOD_SECONDS:

-* :kconfig:option:`WEATHER_CHECK_PERIOD_SECONDS` - This option defines the period of cyclic sensor readouts after the first readout.
+CONFIG_WEATHER_CHECK_PERIOD_SECONDS - How often sensor data is read This configuration option defines the period of cyclic sensor readouts after the first readout.
    The value is provided in seconds, with the default value set to ``60``.

 Building and running
 ********************